ExtremeAddons/hdri_maker_docs/docs/faqs.rst

 Does it work with Blender Asset Browser?
 *******************************************

-I start from the assumption that at the moment HDRi Maker already has its integrated Asset Browser, so it is not necessary.
-In addition, it is a tool dedicated to the creation of Scenes with Dome/Lights/Hooks interactive objects.

-At the moment I do not consider it necessary to integrate it in Blender Asset Browser, since it is more dedicated to things "Done and finished" while HDRi Maker builds the scene based on the buttons that are pressed from the interface itself of HDRi Maker.

-In any case, I have built a small tool that will be shown in Asset Browser, in case you have a library in it of HDR backgrounds.
-This Tenta to convert these backgrounds into an HDRi Maker background, so that you can use them in HDRi Maker with its its functions. **Attention** this tool is still under development, so it may not work with all types of background libraries of the Blender asset browser.
+Yes, from version 3.0.110 of HDRi Maker it is possible, but there are some limitations!
+The Blender Asset Browser for now does not allow you to use a Handler that recognizes the drag and drop, so for now HDRi Maker will be able to have the version of its library also in asset Browser, spending a few minutes, it will be created automatically by HDRi Maker following the procedure described in the "Get Started" section of this manual.

 ------------------------------------------------------------------------------------------------------------------------